Members of Department

 Key Stage 5

-AS History in Year 13 is worth 50% of the A-level.
-Pupils study two modules.
-This includes Germany 1918-45 and Italy 1914-43.
-Both are assessed in examinations at the end of Year 13.
+AS History in Year 13 is worth 40% of the A-level.
+Pupils study two modules: Germany 1919–45 and Russia 1914–41 Both are assessed in examinations at the end of Year 13.
 Both modules are worth 50% of the AS grade.

-In Year 14, pupils study two modules.
-This includes Unionism and Nationalism in Ireland, 1800-1900.
-This is worth 20% of the overall A-level.
-They also study The Partition of Ireland, 1900-25.
-This is worth 30% of the overall grade.
+In Year 14, pupils study a further two modules.
+The American Presidency 1901–2000 which is worth 20% of the overall A-level and The Partition of Ireland, 1900-25 which is has a weighting of 40% of the overall grade.